A Celtic Christian Worldview (6)

 By His death on the cross, Jesus bore the punishment due to Law-breaking sinners.
 His death was sufficient to cover the sins of every person who ever lived.
 If this were not so, then God would have no ground for condemning unrepentant sinners, since He would have made no provision for their salvation.
 Jesus’ death was so infinitely unjust and infinitely just that it was sufficient to satisfy the wrath of God against every person who has lived or ever will live.

 At the same time, His death is efficient to save all who believe.
-When we believe in Jesus, it is as the result of a work of the Spirit in our hearts, as Paul explains in Galatians 4.4-7.
+When we believe in Jesus, it is by a work of the Spirit in our hearts, as Paul explains in Galatians 4.4-7.
 The Spirit, sent by Christ and the Father, tears out, so to speak, our stone-hard heart of sin (Ezek.
 36.26, 27), and gives us a new and living heart, enabling us to love God and believe in Him.

 This, too, is the work of Christ.
 Now He is seated at the right hand of God where He upholds the universe and all things in it, puts His enemies under His feet, gathers His chosen ones and builds His Church, and is preparing a place for all who believe, that they might dwell in the house of the Lord forever.